MicrosoftDocs/xamarin-docs/docs/xamarin-forms/xaml/live-reload.md

 ## Known Issues

 * Only supported in Visual Studio.
-* Only works with .NET Standard libraries.
-This will be fixed in the next preview release.
-* CSS stylesheets are not supported.
-This will be fixed in the next preview release.
 * Reloading app-wide resources (i.e. **App.xaml** or shared resource dictionaries), app navigation is reset.
 This will be fixed in the next preview release.
 * Editing XAML while debugging UWP may cause a runtime crash.
 Workaround: Use **Start without Debugging (Ctrl + F5)** instead of **Start Debugging (F5)**.